kevindeleon/centos65-x86_64-LAMP/README.md

 ## A Few Vagrantfile Tweaks I Prefer

-If you would like to be able to view content in your host machines browser, I recommend setting your 'forwarded_port' in your Vagrantfile:
+If you would like to be able to view content in your host machine's browser, I recommend setting your 'forwarded_port' in your Vagrantfile:

 ```ruby
 config.vm.network "forwarded_port", guest: 80, host: 8080